lykaina/echidna/README.md

 ### Notes:
 There are 20 Ops, from G - Z.

-Ops R and S each call up to 20 "Special" Ops, which are hardcoded functions that provide non-essential input and output.
+Some Ops call up to 20 SubOps as part of their functioning.